-Fathers get more comfortable with children by caring for children.
+Fathers get more comfortable with their children by caring for them.
 It is helpful to be involved as early as possible.
 This can start before pregnancy as you can talk together about your health, your lives, and the changes that children will bring.
-Once your partner is pregnant your involvement continues.
+Once your partner is pregnant, your involvement continues.
 During pregnancy, fathers can talk to their unborn baby, attend prenatal classes and medical appointments, get the things their baby will need, and care for their partner.
-Once your baby is born, you can change diapers, play with your baby, take your baby for walks, get up in the night when he/she wakes, and help with toilet-training.
+Once your baby is born, you can change diapers, play with your baby, take your baby for walks, get up in the night when they wake up, and help with toilet-training.
 Spend as much time as possible with your child.

 Your attitude can make a huge difference.
-You can make a choice to learn all you can about your role and about what you can offer.
-You can stay positive and hopeful about your children.
+You can make a choice to learn all you can about your role as a father and about what you can offer.
+You can stay positive and hopeful about your relationship with your children.